-- As a general rule, shares and cash are delivered to directors after three years have passed since the granting of stock award points - Role-based standard points are determined in accordance with a director's role and the details of his or her duties, etc. - The coefficient of business results is based on profit before income taxes in the previous fiscal year. - In the event that a director engages in improper conduct, the Company suspends the granting of stock award points and the delivery of shares to said director.
+- As a general rule, directors receive MHI shares and cash in an amount equivalent to MHI shares' liquidation value three years after being granted stock award points. - Role-based standard points are determined in accordance with a director's role and the details of his or her duties, etc. - The coefficient of business results is based on profit before income taxes in the previous fiscal year. - In the event that a director engages in improper conduct, the Company suspends the granting of stock award points and the delivery of shares to said director.
 There are also cases where the Company asks such a director to submit a payment equivalent to the amount of shares that have been delivered to him or her.

-Remuneration of Directors

-(Remuneration of directors who are not Audit and Supervisory Committee members (excluding outside directors))
+Remuneration of Directors (Remuneration of directors who are not Audit and Supervisory Committee members (excluding outside directors))